One of the biggest sticking points newbies have when first getting started with home recording is…

 The problem is…they DON’T work, and can actually worsen the situation by absorbing the high-frequencies, while ignoring the low-frequencies (where the real problems exist).

-So here 5 effective DIY solutions that I suggest trying instead:
+So here are 5 effective DIY solutions that I suggest trying instead:

 In rooms with poor acoustics…